 JUNE 25TH, 2020 UPDATED 5:00PM CT

 If you’re looking to give your home a Spanish or Mediterranean look, a clay roof tile is the way to go.
-Aside from it’s elegant appearance, there’s many other benefits that come along with clay roofing as well.
+Aside from its elegant appearance, there are many other benefits that come along with clay roofing as well.
 Today we will discuss these benefits, as well as tell you how to install your own clay roof tile.
 So let’s not waste another minute!

 What is clay roof tile?

-Clay roofs are one of the oldest types of roofing and have been found in China dating back over 12,000 years ago.
-Clay is a natural material that can be formed into a variety of different shapes for tiling.
-Once molded, the clay is put into a high temperature kiln.
-They are usually terra-cotta red in color but can be glazed to a variety of other colors as well.
+Clay roofs are one of the oldest types of roofing, dating over 12,000 years ago in China.
+Clay is a natural material that is formed into a variety of different shapes for tiling.
+Once molded, it goes into a high-temperature kiln.
+They are usually terracotta red in color, but a glaze can make it a variety of other colors.

 This type of tiling is strong and durable but it can only be used in certain weather climates.
 Climates that experience freeze and thaw cycles cannot use clay roofing.
 But if you live in a climate that is warm year-round, clay tiling can be a great option.

 What are the benefits of clay tile roofing?

 ● Clay roofing is very durable.
 This type of roofing is resistant to fire, insects, and rot.
 It is extremely durable and has a long lifespan if properly cared for.
 A well-maintained clay roof can last up to 100 years or more.
 This makes it one of the most durable roofing materials.

 ● Clay roofing is low maintenance.
 Clay roofing is more expensive than metal roofing, roof shingles, and other roofing types but it also doesn’t require as much maintenance.
 Over time, this lowers the total cost of ownership and can even out any extra up-front fees.